TL;DR

 - Direct Therapy Access: Many policies now allow you to self-refer for a set number of counselling or CBT (Cognitive Behavioural Therapy) sessions without needing to see a GP first.

-- Specialist Treatment: Your policy can cover consultations with psychiatrists and psychologists, as well as outpatient and inpatient treatment for conditions like severe anxiety and depression.
+- Specialist Treatment: Your policy may cover consultations with psychiatrists and psychologists, as well as outpatient and inpatient treatment for conditions like severe anxiety and depression.

 -

-Fast-Track Physical Diagnosis: Are those chest pains stress or something more serious?
-PMI allows you to see a specialist consultant within days, not months, getting you the scans and tests you need for peace of mind or immediate treatment.
+seek faster access to eligible Physical Diagnosis: Are those chest pains stress or something more serious?
+PMI allows you to see a specialist consultant within days, not months, getting you the scans and tests you may need for peace of mind or immediate treatment.

 -

-Proactive Wellness and Prevention Tools: The best PMI providers now include a suite of benefits designed to keep you healthy, not just treat you when you're ill.
+Proactive Wellness and Prevention Tools: The PMI providers now include a suite of benefits designed to support your health, not just treat you when you're ill.

 - Health and Wellbeing Apps: Access to apps for mindfulness, stress management, and guided meditation.